-I Moved the euonymus evergreens from front to back, moved hydrangea tree back, added a front and middle layer of evergreens and added perimeter container plants
+I Moved the euonymus from front to back, moved hydrangea tree to the back, added evergreen boxwood in front, slow growing aborvitae to middle layer, and added florals to container plants

 1. For backyard gardens and container gardens, take inventory and plan soil requirements.
 How much soil, what type of soil, how much compost or natural fertilizers such as worm castings are needed.
 Is it available to you to buy raw materials and make your own soil mix or mixes?